Arrbat/Veil-Forge/README.md

 ## How It Works

 In short:
-App encrypts a .exe file (dll not supported) and embed it into a precompiled stub.
+App encrypts a .exe file (dll not supported) and embed it into a precompiled unpacker (stub).
 The stub contains logic to decrypt and execute the payload at runtime.

 As a result, it becomes: